 Twitter is the main hub on which the theatre, film, and television industries are based.
 The majority of agents, casting directors, scriptwriters, producers, actors, and directors post about their work on Twitter.

 It’s also a great way to connect with other creatives by replying to posts, and supporting others’ projects through likes and retweets.
+Keep an eye open for casting notices on Twitter too.
+Often open casting calls or indie projects get posted on Twitter.

 This is also a great platform for promoting yourself.
 Here you can post yourself doing monologues for others to see, which is a great way of allowing others to see your talent.

-Also keep an eye out for promo threads, in which people in the industry will encourage people to reply to the post with their details in order to promote themselves as actors.
+Also, keep an eye out for promo threads, in which people in the industry will encourage people to reply to the post with their details in order to promote themselves as actors.

 Twitter, properly used, can be one of your strongest resources as an actor for finding work in the long run.